 When I go out to meet with schools and ask them whether they use social media for their recruitment efforts, it’s usually a resounding yes.
-But when you dig a little deeper, I usually find that they are indeed using it, but not in the way they think.
+But when I dig a little deeper, I usually find that they are indeed using it, but not in the way they think.

 But let’s rewind slightly.
 We all know that attracting and retaining excellent teachers is increasingly difficult.
 We also know that teacher recruitment is equally tough.
 By 2025 there will be an estimated 3.3 million secondary school students, but will we have the teachers to teach them?
 Currently, the rate of entry into teaching and those leaving the profession is equal.
 It’s a bleak picture isn’t it?
 Combine that with unemployment at its lowest for decades and it’s enough to give Headteachers a constant headache.
 This then leads to panic buying and increasingly large agency bills.